CloudM-Migrate/documentation/Troubleshooting/O365Endpoint.md

 ---

-Microsoft - 403 Forbidden Auth Methods Error  - The error indicates there is an issue with modern authentication
+### 403 Forbidden Auth Methods Error

+The error indicates there is an issue with modern authentication

 Delete the existing app registration in Azure - https://portal.azure.com > App Registrations.